univec-ai/postvec/web/docs/install/packages.md

 ---
 title: Install packages
-description: Package installation for Debian, Ubuntu and EL9.
+description: Package installation for Debian, Ubuntu and EL9, with copy-paste snippets for PostgreSQL 16, 17 and 18.
 ---

 # Install packages